Ramón C. Cortines School of Visual and Performing Arts

-The Ramón C. Cortines School of Visual and Performing Arts, known unofficially as “VAPA” by students, is a performing arts public high school in the Los Angeles Unified School District in the United States.
-It is located on the site of the old Fort Moore at the corner of Grand Avenue and Cesar E. Chavez Avenue in Downtown Los Angeles, adjacent to Chinatown.
+The Ramón C. Cortines School of Visual and Performing Arts, known unofficially as “VAPA” by students, is a performing arts public high school in the Los Angeles Unified School District.
+It is located on the site of the old Fort Moore at the corner of Grand Avenue and Cesar E. Chavez Avenue in Downtown Los Angeles, California, United States, adjacent to Chinatown.
 Grand Arts anchors the north end of Los Angeles' "Grand Avenue Cultural Corridor".
 The school's distinctive architecture has made the facility noteworthy beyond the Los Angeles area.

-The school admits 400 incoming freshmen students each year, with Dance, Music, Theatre, and Visual Arts accounting for 100 students each.
+The school admits around 250-300 incoming freshmen students each year, with Media Arts, Dance, Music, Theatre, and Visual Arts accounting for a portion of the incoming freshman.
+However, Visual Arts is by far the most applied to and the largest, with around 30%-40% of the school belonging to the Visual Arts Academy.
+Despite this, Visual Academy consistently receives less funding from the school per capita than all other academies.
 Students are admitted via a lottery which takes place each spring.
 Admission requires no prior training or auditions, and there are no fees or tuition.

 The school's leadership history includes, founding administrator and former principal Ken Martinez, and former Executive Artistic Director, Kim M. Bruno (former principal of Fiorello H. LaGuardia High School of Music & Art and Performing Arts and Professional Performing Arts School).

 Programs

 The school offers a full range of standard academic programs as well as specialty programs in four arts academies.
+Notable programs include: